 In the rest of this description, the names "OutputMTU" and "InputMTU" do not refer to the registers names.
 Instead, they are used as synonyms for the currently enabled Tx or Rx bytes.

-Registers are described in "Flatstream registers" on page 44.
+The registers are described in "Flatstream registers" on page 45.